mattrussell2/gradescope-autograder/README.md

 * Executor: `shell`

 ## Update the runner's default directory
 By default, the gitlab runner saves data in the home directory of the user (under `~/.gitlab-runner/builds`).
-In general this is okay, but, particularly if you're working with your own account, making use of the `/data/` directory on the halligan server works well.
+This will *not* work because podman cannot use nfs mounted drives.
+Therefore, the `/data/` directory on the halligan server works well.
 This directory is deleted every 30 days, but the gitlab-runner reproduces the necessary folders on its own without issue.
 In order to update this, you can open the file: `~/.gitlab-runner/config.toml`, and, under `[[runners]]`, add (or update):

 ```
 builds_dir = "/data/your_utln/builds/course"